19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Feather Falling.md

 The target's max falling speed is set to 120 feet per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md) — 20 feet per second.

 *This is roughly the speed a human would hit the ground after falling 6 feet.
-Normally, humans would fall ~580 feet per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md) and would hit the ground going ~200 feet per second.*
+Normally, a human that starts falling at the start of a [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md) would have fallen ~580 feet by the end [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md).
+They would hit the ground at ~200 feet per second.*